 If any of our relationships with these third-party contract research organizations or site management organizations terminate, we may not be able to enter into arrangements with alternative contract research organizations or site management organizations or to do so on commercially reasonable terms.
-Switching or additional contract research organizations or site management organizations involves additional cost and requires management time and focus.
-In addition, there is a natural transition period when a new contract research organization or site management organization commences work.
+Switching or adding additional contract research organizations or site management organization contract research organizations or site management organization commences work.
 As a result, delays could occur, which could compromise our ability to meet our desired development timelines.
 Though we carefully manage our relationships with our contract research organizations or site management organizations, there can be no assurance that we will not encounter similar challenges or delays in the future.